MihaiDavid05/EPFL_ML_Project1/doc/README.md

 ```bash
 export PYTHONPATH=$PYTHONPATH:<path_to_project_folder>
 ```
-We used PyCharm with Python 3.7.
+We used PyCharm IDE and Python 3.7.
 ## Data
 Please download the data and store all the `.csv` files under the `data` folder.